scipion-em/scipion-em-spoc/README.rst

    scipion3 tests spoc.tests.test_protocols_spoc.TestFscFdrControl

-A complete list of tests can also be seen by executing ``scipion test --show --grep emantomo``
+A complete list of tests can also be seen by executing ``scipion test --show --grep spoc``

 Supported versions
 ------------------